Ciro Terranova

 Cause: Natural Causes

-Ciro, and brother Vincent, went to a New York school but helped the family plastering business at evenings and weekends.
-Giuseppe Morello opened a restaurant at the rear of a Prince Street saloon, where Ciro later worked as a waiter.
-In April 1903 the “Barrel Murder” case began, Ciro’s elder brother Giuseppe was arrested, but eventually cleared due to lack of evidence.
+Ciro, and his brother Vincent, went to a New York school and helped the family plastering business.
+Giuseppe Morello opened a restaurant at the rear of a Prince Street saloon, where Ciro later worked.
+In April 1903, the ‘Barrel Murder’ case began.
 After the trial had finished in June 1903, the whole Morello family were searched and hounded on a regular basis.
-One night, Ciro was travelling home from work with his brother Vincent, nephew Charlie and Nick Sylvester when they were all arrested and kept overnight.
-On another occasion Ciro and Nicolo Terranova were arrested whilst trying to locate a doctor for Giuseppe’s son, Charles.
+One night, Ciro was travelling home from work with his brother Vincent, nephew Charles, and Nick Sylvester when they were all arrested and kept overnight.
+On another occasion Ciro and Nicola Terranova were arrested whilst trying to locate a doctor for Giuseppe’s son, Charles.